Signs Of Alcohol Withdrawal – Knowing It’s Time To Get Help

 - Disorientation and confusion

-Heavy drinking is defined as 5 or more drinks on the same occasion on each of 5 days or more in the past 30 days.
+Heavy drinking is defined as five or more drinks on the same occasion, five days or more in the past 30 days.
 This kind of prolonged alcohol consumption disrupts chemicals in the brain, called neurotransmitters, which send messages back and forth.
-Heavy drinking on a regular basis suppresses neurotransmitters, which is why over time more and more alcohol is needed to produce the same results.
-This is known as tolerance.

-Very often, AWS is a signal that a person has a physical and mental dependency on alcohol.
-Addiction is a complex disease of the brain, and the National Institute on Alcohol Abuse and Alcoholism estimates that as many 17 million Americans struggle with alcoholism (now known as alcohol use disorder).
+AWS is a signal that a person has a physical and mental dependency on alcohol.
+Addiction is a complex disease of the brain.

 Withdrawing from alcohol is only the first step on the road to recovery.
 Treatment and therapy can help problem drinkers examine their choices and behavior.
 In some cases, recovering alcoholics have damaged personal and professional relationships.

 They might even face pending legal issues.
 Learning to cope with these difficult situations while remaining alcohol-free takes time and effort.
-Because of the nature of addiction, relapses are common, but a variety of resources exist to help people recommit to a sober, healthy and happy lifestyle.
+Because of addiction, relapses are common, but various resources exist to help people recommit to a sober, healthy, and happy lifestyle.